ytisf/apate/README.md

 ```bash
 sudo pip install -r requirements.txt
 ```

+**IMPORTANT NOTICE** : **Apate** creates sockets to get the logs back from the machines.
+It is recommended to disable the firewall on that machine **OR** open up all incoming ports between 10000-20000 TCP.

 Of course you need to have `python` and `pip` installed in order to use the previous command.